-6.5 Host Interface Networking and bridging on Linux hosts
+6.7 Host Interface Networking and bridging on Linux hosts

-Before you start, please read the general introduction to Host Interface Networking and bridging above.
+Before you proceed, please read chapter 6.5, Introduction to Host Interface Networking (HIF), page 73.

 Note: There were some changes to the way dynamic host interface configuration is done in VirtualBox 1.4.0, due to changes in Linux kernel versions 2.6.18 and later.
 Also, this entire section of the manual was rewritten for Virtual 1.4.0.
 Please reread these sections if you used dynamic interfaces on earlier versions.